wilvn10/Linorobot-Melodic/README.md

 # Linorobot-Melodic
 Linorobot for Melodic with implementation of LiDAR, XBOX Kinect V1 and ultrasonic sensors.
-This code is modified from the original Linorobot: https://github.com/linorobot/linorobot
+This code is modified from the original Linorobot Repository: https://github.com/linorobot/linorobot

 ## Author: